unlight/awesome-stars/README.md

 - [webpack-split-by-path](https://github.com/BohdanTkachenko/webpack-split-by-path) - Split a Webpack entry bundle by path into any number of arbitrarily defined smaller bundles
 - [connect-api-mocker](https://github.com/muratcorlu/connect-api-mocker) - Connect middleware that creates mocks for REST APIs
 - [rawact](https://github.com/sokra/rawact) - [POC] A babel plugin which compiles React.js components into native DOM instructions to eliminate the need for the react library at runtime.
-- [whybundled](https://github.com/d4rkr00t/whybundled) - Answers the question – Why the hell is this module in a bundle?
 - [react-mock](https://github.com/skidding/react-mock) - Declarative mocks for React state and global APIs
 - [react-hooky](https://github.com/cloudever/react-hooky) - React.js hooks aggregator, all-in-one or maybe you don't need to blow up your package.json 💡
 - [node-windows](https://github.com/coreybutler/node-windows) - Windows support for Node.JS scripts (daemons, eventlog, UAC, etc).